terrencetec/kontrol/README.rst

 including LIGO, Virgo, and future detectors, such as the Einstein Telescope due to their similarities.

-To help users to get familiar with the package, step-by-step
+To help users familiarize with the package, step-by-step
 `tutorials <https://kontrol.readthedocs.io/en/latest/tutorial.html>`_
 are provided.
 Upon finishing the tutorials, the users should